elastic/elasticsearch-net/new_docs/contents/nest/writing-queries.markdown

 In this example if `userInput.Name` is null or empty it will result in a `DslException`.
 The range query will use conditionless logic no matter if the SearchDescriptor uses `.Strict()` or not.

-Also good to note is that conditionless query logic propagates:
+Please note that conditionless query logic propagates:

     q.Strict().Term(p=>p.Name, userInput.Name);
     && q.Term("followers.firstName", userInput.FirstName)